 The ASR Hip Implant System is a metal-on-metal hip implant made of chromium and cobalt, consisting of a cup that’s implanted into the hip with a ball joint that connects to the leg.
 Many believe that the complications linked to the DePuy ASR XL Acetabular hip implant are caused by the wearing away of the metal components, which can release metal shavings into patients’ bloodstream.
 This contamination can lead to tissue breakdown, bone loss, and even the formation of non-cancerous tumors.
 In particular, the metal once in the bloodstream can cause cobalt poisoning, a disorder that, if left untreated, can put patients at risk of tinnitus (ringing in the ears), vertigo, deafness, blindness, optic nerve atrophy, convulsions, headaches, peripheral neuropathy, cardiomyopathy, and hypothyroidism.
 Learn more about the Depuy ASR Hip recall at www.seegerweiss.com/depuy-defective-hip-replacement.

 If you or someone you know had your hip replaced using Depuy’s ASR acetabular cups, contact us today.
 An experienced attorney with Seeger Weiss LLP will assist you in evaluating your claim.
 Attorney consultations incur no obligation on your part and all initial consultations are free of charge.
-Seeger Weiss LLP has office locations in New York, New Jersey, Philadelphia and California.
+Seeger Weiss LLP has office locations in New York, New Jersey and Philadelphia.